SaraMWillis/example-docs/docs/storage_and_transfers/transfers/scp/index.md

 ## Mac/Linux

 You will need to use an SSH v2 compliant terminal to move files to/from HPC.
-For more information on using SCP, use man scp.
+For more information on using SCP, use `man scp`.

 ### Moving a File or Directory to HPC